 While they certainly ARE scrumptious savory meatballs, this post should almost be called, “Meatballs, the Easy Way”.
 At first glance, the ingredient list seems long, but with the exception of one, they’re pretty common pantry ingredients (many of them seasonings) that come together in minutes!
 Homemade meatballs taste better and are simple to make with this delicious, easy meatball recipe.
 Frozen Meatballs will always be on hand, now for your favorite recipes, too.

 Secondly, Scrumptious Savory Meatballs are baked, not pan fried, so there’s no standing over the stove rotating them in and out of the skillet.
 And, the recipe makes a huge batch, so you have plenty to freeze for future meals.
 Saving meal-time prep in the future?
-You bet, I’m ok with that!
+You bet, I’m okay with that!

 Where’d This Recipe Come From?